odinuv/web/en/apv/articles/html/index.md

 Parallel to HTML a [XML (Extensible Markup Language)](https://en.wikipedia.org/wiki/XML) was born.
-XML language is a generic language for data description, so its companions are e.g. [CSV -- Comma-Separated Values](https://en.wikipedia.org/wiki/Comma-separated_values) for tabular data or [JSON -- Javascript Object Notation](https://en.wikipedia.org/wiki/JSON) for any structured data.
+XML language is a generic language for data description, so its companions are e.g. [CSV -- Comma-Separated Values](https://en.wikipedia.org/wiki/Comma-separated_values) for tabular data or [JSON -- JavaScript Object Notation](https://en.wikipedia.org/wiki/JSON) for any structured data.
 XML has nothing to do with HTML or structure of text documents.
 It does not define any interpretation nor any rendering of the data.